imgag/ngs-bits/README.md

 ### VCF tools

 * [VcfAnnotateFromBed](doc/tools/VcfAnnotateFromBed.md) - Annotates the INFO column of a VCF with data from a BED file.
+* [VcfAnnotateFromVcf](doc/tools/VcfAnnotateFromVcf.md) - Annotates the INFO column of a VCF with data from another VCF file (or multiple VCF files if config file is provided)
 * [VcfBreakComplex](doc/tools/VcfBreakMulti.md) - Breaks complex variants into primitives preserving INFO/SAMPLE fields.
 * [VcfBreakMulti](doc/tools/VcfBreakMulti.md) - Breaks multi-allelic variants into several lines, making sure that allele-specific INFO/SAMPLE fields are still valid.
 * [VcfCheck](doc/tools/VcfCheck.md) - Checks a VCF file for errors.